 So much of the day-to-day actions of Otto Frank in those harsh years in occupied Amsterdam still remain a mystery that is only now starting to be explained and needs to be.

-For example was he being blackmailed over an indiscretion or not that might have occurred in the firm that he owned.
-Did the blackmailer, a fellow Dutchman, and member of the Nazi party learn of Frank’s hiding place by chance or by betrayal?
-Was Otto Frank part of a black-market financial ring that amongst other things were supplying the German Wehrmacht and Luftwaffe with thickening agents, such as his firm’s license to use pectin later being practised for medical purpose in treating injured German soldiers on the Eastern front.
 It seems pectin and its components can staunch the blood loss to a serious wound and very useful to the struggling German army.
-It may be that Otto Frank was paying the blackmailer to protect his family’s future safety from the inquiring Dutch police, then perhaps somehow just weeks before the arrest of the two families and the dentist, there is an altercation concerning perhaps money with the blackmailer and Otto Frank then resulting soon after in the capture and arrest of the eight Jews in the annexe on Friday 4th August 1944.
-(A new theory claims that the cleaning lady informed the authorities of the concealed Jews in the building.)
+It may be that Otto Frank was paying the blackmailer to protect his family’s future safety from the inquiring Dutch police, then perhaps somehow just weeks before the arrest of the two families and the dentist, there is an altercation concerning perhaps money with the blackmailer and Otto Frank resulting soon after in the capture and arrest of the eight Jews in the annexe on Friday 4th August 1944.
+(A new theory claims that the cleaning lady informed the authorities of the concealed Jews in the building).

 As I write these words concerning that little book I certainly accept that the young Anne was presented with a tartan bound diary on her thirteenth birthday, whether she had requested such a gift from her parents, I do not know.
 Coincidently, as I compose these words on 4th June 2013 we are just eight days away from what would have been her 84th birthday if she had survived the horrors of the Nazi death camps.
 But then if she had and emigrated we may never have seen Anne’s diary published at all.

-But my other personal criticism of Mr. Frank during those concealed days in the annexe is that he didn’t encourage Anne to read and study the Holy Bible.
-Yet I’m sure that Mrs Frank did encourage her other daughter Margot to discover more from its pages of salvation, and maybe she did try to privately influence Anne to seek a relationship and renewal with God through His Son Jesus Christ.
+My other personal criticism of Mr Frank during those concealed days in the annexe is that he didn’t encourage Anne to read or study the Holy Bible.
+Yet I wonder if Mrs Frank encouraged her other daughter Margot to discover the Bible and maybe try to privately influence Anne to seek a relationship and renewal with God through His Son Jesus Christ.

 In one of her daily diary entries, Anne records the words to “be still.”
 This immediately brought to mind the wonderful Psalm 46:10: “Be still and know that I am God.”
 Perhaps the young Anne had heard her mother read and try to explain this to her and her sister in the times of fear and depression that must have invaded that annexe so frequently in those dark days in Amsterdam of the 1940s.